jakecush1/QR-generator/README.md

    git clone https://github.com/jakecush1/your-qr-generator-repo.git
    cd your-qr-generator-repo
    ```

+   OR

+   Download or copy the file to your local machine.

-2. Open the HTML file in your browser
+3. Open the HTML file in your browser

-3. Enter your URL, click Generate QR Code, and then download the image.
+4. Enter your URL, click Generate QR Code, and then download the image.

 the app runs entirely client-side with HTML, CSS, and JavaScript.